juannaee/Processo-RPA-com-planilha-2-BluePrism/README.md

 Example: "\\ARAUJO\Users\Carlos Araujo\Desktop\New Folder\Sheet"&[enumeration]

-Note: the “&[enumeration] “ is concatenation to perform the numbering of the files remember to adjust the directory where the spreadsheet is located.
+Note: the “&[enumeration] “ is concatenation to perform the numbering of the files.

+remember to adjust the directory where the spreadsheet is located.